International Reserves in Korea

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Bank of Korea’s forward-looking business confidence indicator for manufacturers remained stable at June’s 75 in July, while confidence in the non-manufacturing sector rose to 74 from 72.
+The Bank of Korea’s forward-looking business confidence indicator for manufacturers rose to 57 in August from July's 51.